Gwen Stefani And Blake Shelton To Amp Up Their Flirtation On ‘The Voice’

 “They basically told [Gwen Stefani] that they are really just disappointed in how her and Blake seem to be lacking the in the love department this season,” the insider added.

-Gwen Stefani and Blake Shelton began dating during filming on The Voice Season 9 and have continued on with their romance in the year and a half since.
+Gwen Stefani and Blake Shelton began dating during filming on The Voice Season 9 and have continued their romance in the year and a half since.
 That said, they only recently reunited on-screen.
 As fans of the NBC singing competition will recall, Stefani left the show after Season 9 and made room for Christina Aguilera’s Season 10 return months later.
 Then, ahead of Season 11, it was announced that the series would be getting two new female additions, Miley Cyrus and Alicia Keys.
-Although Stefani and Aguilera had been alternating seasons as coach leading up to that point, neither woman was seen during Season 11.
+Although Stefani and Aguilera had been alternating seasons as a coach leading up to that point, neither woman was seen during Season 11.

 During the 11th season of The Voice, Gwen Stefani was busy touring the country and promoting her 2016 album, This is What the Truth Feels Like, but shortly after the tour wrapped, NBC confirmed she would be returning to The Voice for Season 12.
 Around the same time, Radar Online added, she and Shelton allegedly signed a contract that gave them a “significant bonus” to keep their love alive throughout the season.